srashed3gatech/mlcrawler6262/README.md

   3. `python blacklist_check.py` to (1) build URL lookup tables and crawl indexes, (2) collect crawl stats, and (3) compute blacklist diffs
   4. Summarize crawl data for all days: `cd ~/mlcrawler6262/analysis && python extract_data.py`
 * Search API and visualization:
-  1. Run Apache Solr: `solr start`, then create a new core named "search": `solr create_core -c search`
+  1. Run Apache Solr: `solr start`
-  2. Store summarized data into the Solr core: `post -c search ~/mlcrawler6262/analysis/output/*.json`
+  2. Store summarized data (found in `~/mlcrawler6262/analysis/output`) in Solr (see instructions below)
-  3. Access Solr through the web interface or query it at http://localhost:8983/solr.
+  3. Access Solr through the web interface or query it at http://localhost:8983/solr
   4. Start visualization web app: `cd ~/mlcrawler6262/visualization && python run.py` (listening on http://localhost:5000)

 The following sections go into each step in more detail.